 This is a wide-open topic, but we touch on the basics that will help you make sure you are headed in the right direction when creating videos for your products.
 We all understand how critical a role videos play in content marketing.
 But because they are used so extensively, you you need to learn how to stand out from your competitors.
-Listen as Chris shares how they find ways to bring success to your video projects.
+Chris Johnson, from Simplifilm, shares how they find ways to bring success to your video projects including:

 - The top three must-haves for an effective product video